 Kieltyka grew up in the Chicago area and attended University of Illinois at Urbana-Champaign from 1969 to 1972.
 In 1973, she won grand prize in the annual Chicago Tribune photography contest.

 Kieltyka contacted Bailey in the mid-1990s after seeing him on television talking about transsexualism.
 She hoped to explain how she viewed her own life trajectory and to share her theories about gender variance with someone she saw as a respected authority.
-This led to a long-standing relationship where Kieltyka would get further validation and attention by performing in front of Bailey’s classes on sexuality.
+This led to a long-standing relationship where Kieltyka would get further validation and attention by performing in front of Bailey’s exploitative classes on sexuality until Northwestern University cancelled the course permanently.
 Kieltyka would in turn provide Bailey with access to young trans women she was mentoring, as well as older transgender people she knew through a local support group.
 Bailey would then see these women in a clinical or lab setting, and he would socialize with the young, attractive ones at nightclubs.

 Kieltyka contacted Lynn Conway and me after Bailey’s book came out in 2003.
-She filed a formal complaint with Northwestern University for the inaccurate and lurid misuse of her biographical information in that book.
-She has also reported that Bailey admitted to fabricating a key final scene in his book.
+She protested at the International Academy of Sex Research and filed a formal complaint with Northwestern University for the inaccurate and lurid misuse of her biographical information in that book.
+She has also reported that Bailey admitted to fabricating a key final scene in his book that got him tenure.

 She sent the following to Professor Bailey in the wake of his claims they were friends: